robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 ## HARD RULES
 1. **Title**: ≤ 140 characters.
 Primary keyword appears within the first 3–4 words.
 Natural language.
 No duplicate words.
 No ALL CAPS.
 Use the pipe character `|` as the separator.
 Do not use any dashes.
 2. **Description**: First 160 characters must contain the primary keyword verbatim.
 Then follow the Winning Description Structure below.
 Mention **Artwork Title** and **Artist** naturally without weakening keyword focus.
 3. **Tags**: Exactly 13 tags, comma-separated in one line.
-Each tag has <= 20 characters including spaces.
+Each tag has <= 20 characters including spaces (count precisely).
 No duplicates.
 Blend broad and long-tail terms.
-4. **Photos**: Plan 7–10 image concepts with **scroll-stopping thumbnail instructions** for the first image (color scheme, lighting, framing, mockup setting, props, focal point).
-Provide alt text for each image ≤ 250 characters.
-5. **Digital Files**: Fit Etsy’s 5 files × 20 MB limit.
-Include aspect ratios, sizes, and 300 DPI.
-Use ZIPs if needed.
+At least 3 tags must be secondary-audience capture terms (e.g., tropical wall art, coastal art, se asian art).If a tag exceeds the limit, replace it with a shorter but still relevant term.
-6. **Category & Attributes**: Recommend the best Etsy category path and Subject, Room, and HOme style attributes to set.
+4. **Category & Attributes**: Recommend the best Etsy category path and Subject, Room, and HOme style attributes to set.
-7. **Use Case**: Always wall art or poster.
+5. **Use Case**: Always wall art or poster.
-8. **Compliance**: Include personal use license copy.
+6. **Compliance**: Include personal use license copy.
 No guarantees or prohibited claims.
-9. **Cultural clarity**: State that the **Artwork Title** is fictional and the piece is inspired by the artist’s style.
+7. **Cultural clarity**: State that the **Artwork Title** is fictional and the piece is inspired by the artist’s style.
 Do not imply endorsement.

 ## WINNING TITLE STRUCTURE
 **Formula:** `[Primary Keyword] | [Style or Secondary Keyword] | [Subject or Theme] | Digital Download`